ui3TD/Idol-Manager-Unfair_plus/Unfair_plus/README.txt

 - Dating status is visible for underage members so that the player can track gossip.
 Player cannot flirt with them though.
 - Drama business proposals get 3x the fans so they are more competitive with other methods of gaining fans.
 - Drama and Ad business proposals have their max base stamina reduced to 20 at high levels and their other parameters are scaled accordingly so it's easier to micromanage stamina.
-- Concert attendance formula rebalanced so it approaches zero with high ticket prices.
+- Concert revenue formula rebalanced so it approaches zero with high ticket prices.
 This is most impactful in hard mode.
+- Concert hype multiplier reduced for Club venue.
+Previously, clubs would have higher hype than other venues.
 - Theater show sales and subscriptions start to decay after 30 days since the last single due to staleness.
 It's not so severe in easy/normal mode, but more severe in hard mode.
 - Theater subscription revenue decreased by 90%.
 Most of the revenue goes to the streaming service provider.
 - Each MC fame point gives a boost to new fans, expecially so at high fame so that MCs have much more value late game.